LaifsV1/YulTracer/README.md

 ```
 opam init
 ```
-and run `eval $(opam env --switch=default)` when it is done as instructed.
 After initialisation, one has to create the switch to a specific compiler.
-Any version 4.10 and over works.
-The command below uses `4.10.1`, but one can use the latest version listed.
+Any version 4.08 and over works.
+The command below uses `4.08.1`, but one can use the latest version listed.
 ```
-opam switch create 4.10.1
+opam switch create 4.08.1
 ```
-and run `eval $(opam env --switch=4.10.1)` when it is done as instructed.
 If this does not work, it could be because `opam` is missing a dependency.
 This depends on how minimal the installation of the system is.
 Check the error messages to know what is missing.
 From our experience, these are the dependencies typically missing for a fresh installation of Ubuntu:
 ```
 apt install build-essential
 apt install gcc